luanemanuel/luanemanuel/README.md

-#### Hi there 👋, my name is Luan and welcome to my profile!
+# Hi there 👋, my name is Luan and welcome to my profile!

 ## About Me 👀

-I am a 23-year-old software engineering student at [UTFPR](https://www.utfpr.edu.br/).
-My areas of expertise include Java, C, Python, SQL, Dart, Flutter, Angular, HTML, CSS, javascript and TypeScript.
-I currently work at Tokenlab as a mobile developer using Flutter.
+I am a 23-year-old Software Engineering student at [UTFPR](https://www.utfpr.edu.br/).
+My skills span various programming languages and technologies, including Java, C, Python, SQL, Dart, Flutter, Angular, HTML, CSS, JavaScript, and TypeScript.
+I am currently employed as a Mobile Developer specializing in Flutter at Tokenlab.

 ##  My Projects 🗃

-I am currently working on:
-- College projects
+Currently, I'm focused on:
-- Creating and maintaining Flutter libraries such as [Focus_on_it](https://github.com/luanemanuel/focus_on_it/)
+- Developing and maintaining Flutter libraries, including [focus_on_it](https://github.com/luanemanuel/focus_on_it/)

 ## Contact Me ✉